pexzu/Customer/README.md

 jest- for testing
 typescript- (workspace vertion 3.3.3333)

+#Operations

+Adding new customer and Searching customer operations are available in the landing page.

+Deleting and editing an existing customer will be available as the user proceed to the searching operation.

 #Limitations

 Due to time constraints, there are only minimal test cases and less validation.